 Child and family social workers protect vulnerable children and help families in need of assistance.
 They help families find housing or services, such as childcare, or apply for benefits, such as food stamps.
 They intervene when children are in danger of neglect or abuse.
 Some help arrange adoptions, locate foster families, or work to reunite families.

-Healthcare social workers help patients understand their diagnosis and make the necessary adjustments to their lifestyle, housing, or healthcare.
-For example, they may help people make the transition from the hospital back to their homes and communities.
-In addition, they may provide information on services, such as home healthcare or support groups, to help patients manage their illness or disease.
-Social workers help doctors and other healthcare professionals understand the effects that diseases and illnesses have on patients’ mental and emotional health.
+Healthcare social workers help clients understand their diagnosis and adjust their lifestyle, housing, or healthcare.
+For example, they may help people transition from the hospital to their homes and communities.
+In addition, they may provide information about services, such as home healthcare or support groups, to help clients manage their illness or disease.
+Social workers help doctors and other healthcare workers understand the effects that diseases and illnesses have on clients’ mental and emotional health.
 Some healthcare social workers specialize in geriatric social work, hospice and palliative care, or medical social work.

 Mental health and substance abuse social workers help clients with mental illnesses or addictions.
 They provide information on services, such as support groups and 12-step programs, to help clients cope with their illness.
-Many clinical social workers function in these roles as well.
+These workers often are licensed clinical social workers.

 The largest employers of social workers were as follows: